-The police in 1888 believed that the name Jack the Ripper was believed to have been created by a member of the press by the name of Thomas Bulling.
+The police in 1888 believed that the name Jack the Ripper was created by a member of the press by the name of Thomas Bulling.
 During the murders a letter which has become known as “The Dear Boss letter” was sent to The Central News Agency Office purporting to be from the killer, it was signed Jack the Ripper.
 The letter was dated September 25th 1888 and was received at the press offices on September 27th 1888.
 Bulling was also believed to have written the “Saucy Jack” postcard also sent to the Central News Agency on October 1st 1888 and also signed Jack the Ripper.
 The handwriting on both has many similar characteristics and is strikingly similar to the handwriting of Bulling which Bulling wrote in the normal course of his daily press work in 1888.
 However Bulling`s handwriting was compared to the letter in 2009 by a handwriting expert who concluded that Bulling was not the writer of the letter or the postcard.

-The search to obtain the truth still goes on however the passage of time has not been kind to my 21st Century Investigation in relation to all of these murders which occurred 126 years ago.
+The search to obtain the truth still goes on however the passage of time has not been kind to my 21st Century Investigation in relation to all of these murders which occurred 129 years ago.
 However I remain the ever eternal optimist that one day new evidence will come to light to finally close a murder case which has and still does to this very day fascinate people worldwide.